dakota/Annotations/doc/00 - Introduction.md

 `git clone git://github.com/yampee/Annotations.git`

-The library can be loaded by the built-in autoloader:
+The library can be loaded using the built-in autoloader:

 ``` php
 require 'autoloader.php';